cloudzombie/phantomhub/README.md

 # PhantomHub

+**IMPORTANT: This is the master branch - the main development branch for this project.**

 PhantomHub is an advanced penetration testing platform designed for managing O.MG Cables and executing DuckyScript payloads for security testing.

 ![PhantomHub Dashboard](docs/img/dashboard-screenshot.png)